 BLE (or Bluetooth Low Energy) is a wireless personal area network technology designed, first of all, for data transmission.

 BLE is not designed for positioning.
-Like any in other RSSI-based (radio signal strength indicator) systems, for example, WiFi, positioning is just a nice by-product for them.
-Yes, BLE does data transmission between the phones, phone and hands-free, etc. and in addition it can be used for tracking.
+Like in any RSSI-based (radio signal strength indicator) system, for example, WiFi, positioning is just a nice by-product for them.
+Yes, BLE does data transmission between phones, phone, and hands-free, etc.; it can also be used for tracking.
 In addition.
-With serious trade offs.
+With serious trade-offs.

 RSSI is a very poor indicator of the distance.
-Only because the SW is smart, the system may somehow recover the location.
+Only because the software of the indoor positioning system is so smart, the system may somehow determine the location from the very jumpy RSSI readings.
 But even with the best tricks you shall realistically expect to know the location with 2-5m accuracy, if beacons are placed every 10-30m

 BLE can be more complex and more advanced and support Angle of Arrival (AoA) and Angle of Departure (AoD)